New requirements and increased enforcement. But there are benefits.

 The results are lower freight and product costs, predictably reduced transit time, and significantly improved supply chain visibility.

-In record time, MSR Customs services, knowledge and technologies add efficiencies, increase security and compliance, and save money.
+In record time, Descartes MSR Customs technologies, services and knowledge add efficiencies, increase security and compliance, and save money.
 Services are delivered by our customs professionals, business process experts, and systems specialists.
 Clients find the results self-sustaining, and self-funding.

 - Voluntary disclosures.

 - Penalty redress and relief.